- Dust mask

-Next, draw a “stop” line across the back of your chisel with a square and felt-tip marker to indicate how much metal you need to remove.
-Place the chisel on the tool rest, bevel side down, and gently press its end into the grinding wheel (Photo 10).
-Don’t grind any farther than you have to.
+Next, draw a 'stop' line across the back of your chisel with a square and felt-tip marker to indicate how much metal you need to remove.
+Place the chisel on the tool rest, bevel side down, and gently press its end into the coarse grinding wheel to remove any nicks.
+Don't grind any farther than you have to.

 Which Honing Guide is Right for You?

 Some experts master the art of sharpening entirely by hand.
 But for the rest of us, a honing guide is essential.
 There are basically two types of guides: Some clamp a chisel from the sides, while others clamp top to bottom.

 The side-clamping guide works only with chisels whose sides taper to an edge that's less than 1/16 in. thick.
 If your chisels have thicker sides, you'll need a guide that clamps top to bottom.

 The side-clamping guide shown here is made by many manufacturers and is widely available in woodworking stores and online.
 Inexpensive top-to-bottom clamping guides, made by General Tools and Stanley, are harder to find in stores but are also available online.

 Grind a new Bevel and Set the Grinding Angle

 Use a protractor to draw a 25-degree angle on a piece of cardboard, then cut the cardboard with a pair of scissors.
 Adjust the grinder's tool rest to this angle.